I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-gettype.md

 <b>GetType</b> returns a <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WDF_REQUEST_TYPE</a>-typed value that identifies the request type and why the request is sent to the driver.

-The following code example processes a request according to its operation type by first comparing the request object's type with a known type.

-<b>GetType</b> returns a <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WDF_REQUEST_TYPE</a>-typed value that identifies the request type and why the request is sent to the driver.

-The following code example processes a request according to its operation type by first comparing the request object's type with a known type.

-<b>GetType</b> returns a <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WDF_REQUEST_TYPE</a>-typed value that identifies the request type and why the request is sent to the driver.

-The following code example processes a request according to its operation type by first comparing the request object's type with a known type.

 ## Requirements
 | &nbsp; | &nbsp; |